Top 3 reasons people unsubscribe from your list (and how to deal with them)

 Here are some elements that would make your emails infotaining, that is both amusing and informative (about your product):

-- Prioritizing your subscribers’ interests: nothing catches our attention more than when people talk about us or what matters to us.
+Nothing catches our attention more than when people talk about us or what matters to us.
 It is well-known that a good marketing copy is what captures its audience’s interests the most.
 Spend time to get to know your audience and use their interests in your emails.
 Survey tools such as SurveyAnyPlace or a customer feedback software such as Osifeedback are a great help here.

-- Retaining a unique voice and perspective in your emails: don’t be a copycat — spend some time to discover a unique approach to the topics you write about.
+Don’t be a copycat — spend some time to discover a unique approach to the topics you write about.
 Differentiate yourself by using lesser-explored content formats in your emails.
 Videos have a great potential for increasing engagement.
 Use a free video marketing platform such as Biteable to make engaging marketing videos.

-- Being a good storyteller: we love stories.
+We love stories.
 Our minds are hard-wired to make sense of the patterns in narratives and learn from the ups and downs in them.
 We are curious to know the fate of the people in the stories.
 A well-structured story captures our attention, presents some people we identify with (or antagonize), and proposes a lesson for learning (i.e. your marketing message).

 3. Disrespect for people’s intelligence